raphaelm/cockatiel/docs/api.rst

+.. _http-api:

 HTTP API
 ========

-cockatiel exposes a HTTP API that you can use to store, retrieve and delete files from its storage.
+Cockatiel exposes a HTTP API that you can use to store, retrieve and delete files from its storage.
 The same API is being used by cockatiel for the communication between different nodes.